Albanias Kadare, Whose Novels Defied Dictatorship, Dies Aged 88 - UrduPoint

 "Against whom was Enver Hoxha protecting me?
 Against Enver Hoxha?"
 Kadare told AFP in 2016.

+"He reshaped both Albanian literature and society thanks to works published during those dark times (of dictatorship) and afterwards," said Persida Asllani, head of literature at the University of Tirana.
+"He may have left this world" but his work would go on influencing people, she said.

+In one of his last interviews in October, he told AFP his writing helped him subvert the repression he suffered.

-"The hell of communism, like every other hell, was smothering in the worst sense of the term," Kadare told AFP in one of his last interviews in October.
+"The hell of communism, like every other hell, was smothering in the worst sense of the term," he said.

 "But literature transformed that into a life force, a force which helped you survive and hold your head up and win out over dictatorship.